GLOBAL MARKETS-Dollar, US stocks gain; stocks elsewhere fall on mixed data

 By Herbert Lash

-NEW YORK, Feb 20 U.S. stocks and the dollar rose on Thursday on data showing American factory activity accelerated in February at its fastest clip in nearly four years, but surveys showing a soft patch in China and parts of Europe dragged on global equity markets.
+NEW YORK, Feb 20 U.S. stocks and the dollar rose on Thursday on data showing U.S. factory activity accelerated in February at its fastest pace in nearly four years, but surveys showing a soft patch in China and parts of Europe dragged on global equity markets.

 Markit's preliminary U.S. Manufacturing Purchasing Managers Index rose to 56.7 in February, its highest level since May 2010, from a final reading for January of 53.7.
 A reading above 50 indicates expansion.

-Wall Street has shrugged off recent tepid data that suggested economic weakness, blaming the soft results on an unusually cold winter.
+Wall Street has shrugged off tepid data, pinning recent signs of economic weakness to the impact of unusually cold weather this winter rather than a worsening economy.

 "The manufacturing data is extremely positive, especially coming after a spate of bad news at a time when the (Federal Reserve) seems committed to slowing stimulus," said Nicholas Colas, chief market strategist at the ConvergEx Group in New York.